-Generally, you are looking at 3-4 months at a minimum.
+Generally, a divorce in Ohio takes 3 to 4 months at a minimum.
 For longer, contested divorces, you could be waiting a couple of years before you finally receive your divorce decree.
-Consult a Toledo divorce lawyer for more information.
+An uncontested divorce generally takes less time than a contested divorce.

 For a free legal consultation, call (419) 930-3030